cioportfolio/playpen/README.md

 ### PostgreSQL dababase

-The playpen also includes the PostgresSQL database. `queries.js` includes and example of accessing the database which is used by the example api in `server.js`.
+The playpen also includes the PostgresSQL database. `queries.js` includes an example of accessing the database which is used by the example api in `server.js`.
 Online help is available to show you how to add new data into the database and access it through javascript.
 The details you need to connect to the database are at the top of `queries.js`.

-**Note**: if you use `vagrant destroy` you will loose any new data or data structures you have put into the database.
-You can use a tool like pgadmin (see earlier in this guide) to save and load the data and you can also use scripts (see the next section).
+You can use a tool like pgadmin (see optional utilities earlier in this guide) to add new dabase tables and manage the data.

+Each time you use vagrant to stop the playpen (e.g. `vagrant halt`) the database will exported to `dbexport.pgsql`.
+If you reset the playpen (e.g. `vagrant destroy`) the database will be reloaded from this export.

 ### Vagrant configuration

 `provisionserv.sh` and `provisiondb.sh` are unix scripts which do most of the hardwork when you ran `vagrant up` for the first time.
 Changing these are probably not for beginners but the vagrant website includes extensive how-to guides.
 You can change the scripts and rebuild the playpen with additional software or different components e.g. different databases and server frameworks.

 `Vagrantfile` provides the basic information which vagrant uses to build the playpen, such as what operating system to use and what scripts to run.
 The vagrant website provides lots of instructions and how-tos.
 For example, you can get vagrant to deploy your web app onto a cloud service such as Amazon AWS.

-If you want to preserve the data in your database you can use the `Vagrantfile` to define shutdown and startup instructions to save and reload the data.
+`dbexport.sh` is a unix script which vagrant uses to backup the database when you stop the playpen.